Which movements influenced Art Nouveau? (test your skills)

 #8 Cubism – Cubism was a revolutionary new approach to representing reality invented in around 1907–08 by artists Pablo Picasso and Georges Braque.
 They brought different views of subjects (usually objects or figures) together in the same picture, resulting in paintings that appear fragmented and abstracted.

 #9 Abstract Expressionism – Abstract expressionism is the term applied to new forms of abstract art developed by American painters such as Jackson Pollock, Mark Rothko and Willem de Kooning in the 1940s and 1950s.
-It is often characterised by gestural brush-strokes or mark-making, and the impression of spontaneity.
+It is often characterized by gestural brush-strokes or mark-making, and the impression of spontaneity.

 #10 Aestheticism of the illustrator Aubrey Beardsley, who depended heavily on the expressive quality of organic line.
-The aesthetic movement was a late nineteenth century movement that championed pure beauty and ‘art for art’s sake’ emphasising the visual and sensual qualities of art and design over practical, moral or narrative considerations.
+The aesthetic movement was a late nineteenth century movement that championed pure beauty and ‘art for art’s sake’ emphasizing the visual and sensual qualities of art and design over practical, moral or narrative considerations.

 #11 Paul Gauguin – He pioneered a new style of painting broadly referred to as Symbolism.
 As the Impressionist movement was culminating in the late 1880s, Gauguin experimented with new color theories and semi-decorative approaches to painting.
 He famously worked one summer in an intensely colorful style alongside Vincent Van Gogh in the south of France, before turning his back entirely on Western society.